npmitchell/dynamicAtlas/README.md

 **dynamicAtlas** is a MATLAB toolkit for interfacing with a library of fixed and live datasets of a morphological process, here focusing on the stage of development called 'germ band extension' in the fruit fly.

-Suppose we want to create an lookup table of ALL data in the library.
+Suppose we want to create a lookup table of ALL data in the library.
 This is simple.
 First where is the data?
 Call that path ``atlasPath``

 ```matlab
 	atlasPath = '/path/to/the/data/dynamicAtlas/'